What happens on a Code Red or an Extreme Fire Danger day?

 The White Goose BOOK EXCHANGE

-Just opened as of Wednesday 14th June, we have a fantastic new initiative for the Macedon Ranges community...
+We have a fantastic initiative for the Macedon Ranges community...
 "The White Goose Book Exchange".

 Come visit us in Riddells Creek and check out our growing library, sit in the warmth and have a tea or coffee, have a chat, read the paper, buy a book or bring one of your own to swap.